aglasspool/aglasspool.github.io/index.md

 ![BrunswickPlace](https://github.com/user-attachments/assets/674da59d-c461-4a90-95a2-ab7e31cb2823)
 *Map showing Brunswick Place*

-Here's an illustration showing how it would have looked at the time (Brunswick Place on the left looking south):
+Here's an illustration showing how it would have looked at the time (Brunswick Place on the left looking south) the six-storey council blocks seen in the background (now the Rockingham estate off Harper Road) are still standing today:

 ![BrunswickPlaceillustration](https://github.com/user-attachments/assets/123c6dc3-cec4-40fb-bd54-e0d3d1346f20)
 *Illustration showing Brunswick Place on the left*